Rent a Car to Explore Sonora

 Be familiar with the rental agency’s rules and regulations – they differ from agency to agency, and it pays to be aware of any special policies.

 Another option would be to rent a car inside Mexico, in which case you wouldn’t be limited to driving in the free trade zone.
 There is a hotel in Santa Ana that rents cars, and rental cars are also available at the Hermosillo airport and other various places.
 Expect to pay more though; rental car rates in Mexico are about double the price you would pay in the U.S.

 For an extra $20-$30 a day on your rental car charges, you may find that renting a car in Arizona to visit Sonora is not only an economical travel option (especially for groups, when compared with paying commercial transportation costs), but one that allows you to explore on your schedule and terms.
 Enjoy your adventure!

 Additional Notes: Since writing this, I’ve also rented cars for trips to Mexico from the Tucson airport and Nogales, Arizona.
 Both were fairly routine and hassle-free.
-The people at the Enterprise rental agency in Nogales are very friendly, have weekend specials, and will pick you up at your hotel (or wherever you are) in Nogales.
+The people at the Enterprise rental agency are very friendly, often have weekend specials and will pick you up at your hotel (or wherever you are) in Tucson.